deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Brian.
+Hello, my name is Brian and my favorite path is Git (so far).